dekuNukem/RGBeeb/README.md

 ![Alt text](photos/roms.jpeg)

 The disc drive works too!
-I decided not to risk the original power supply, and used a modern ATX PSU to power the drive.
+I decided not to risk the original power supply, and used a modern ATX PSU to power them.
 The FrankenBeeb read the discs just fine:

 ![Alt text](photos/mess2.jpg)